-After much research locating the image and testing different methods of playback, in the summer of 2015, Patrick and I were able to revive Léger’s pulse wave.
-First flickering on in the eighteenth century, frozen and preserved as shadows in the nineteenth, mostly forgotten about in the twentieth, finally, in the twenty-first century, his heart was heard and felt.
+After much research locating the image and testing different playback methods, in the summer of 2015, Patrick and I were able to revive Léger's pulse wave.
+First flickering on in the eighteenth century, frozen and preserved as shadows in the nineteenth, mostly forgotten about in the twentieth, finally, his heart was heard and felt in the twenty-first century.
 It was one of the most beautiful, time-expanding, and empathetic moments I have ever experienced.

 Rediscovering and engaging with Monsieur Léger's heart—perhaps the furthest back in time we can hear such a sound—completely reordered my thinking about the creative possibilities of stretching our empathy backward in time.
 I want to end with another boundary-expanding heart, one that challenges our ideas about how love and empathy can be extended forward in time.

-When I return to that memory of feeling my grandmother’s final heartbeat, I reflected that as her Earthbound heart stopped, there was another one, recorded years before and now hurling past the edge of the Solar System, that would carry the memory of all human hearts, including my grandmother’s, forward at a time scale that is as close to “eternal” as we may ever realize.
+When I returned to the memory of feeling my grandmother's final heartbeat, I reflected that as her Earthbound heart stopped, there was another one, recorded years before and now hurling past the edge of the Solar System, that would carry the memory of all human hearts, including my grandmother's, forward at a time scale that is as close to "eternal" as we may ever realize.

 Since 1977, racing at roughly 39,000 miles an hour away from the Earth, is a human heartbeat-in-love.
 I don't mean as a symbol or metaphor but as a tangible audio recording embedded in the grooves of a gold record.

-On September 13, 2013, the front page of the New York Times read, “Exiting the Solar System, and Fulfilling a Dream: NASA Craft, Aloft 36 Years, Enters Region Between the Stars.”
-And there it was: a human mind and heartbeat-in-love, lunging toward an “afterlife” in a region of space and time that no art or religion had ever accounted for.
+On September 13, 2013, the New York Times' front page read, "Exiting the Solar System, and Fulfilling a Dream: NASA Craft, Aloft 36 Years, Enters Region Between the Stars."
+And there it was: A human mind and heartbeat-in-love, lunging toward an "afterlife" in a region of space and time that no art or religion had ever accounted for.

-As I laid out at the beginning of this chapter, empathy is the act of internalizing the thoughts and emotions of another.
+As I laid out at the beginning of this chapter, empathy is the act of internalizing another being's thoughts and emotions.
 The full potential of that gesture—understanding, communion, and compassion through time—is realized when it inspires the same in others.
-In these stories and objects—carved seashells, cave drawings, captured shadows of eighteenth-century heartbeats and a gold record carrying the electricity of a heart and mind past the edge of the solar system—we have meaningful evidence of how rich the legacy of empathy is in each era’s own time and place.
+In these stories and objects—carved seashells, cave drawings, captured shadows of eighteenth-century heartbeats, and a gold record carrying the electricity of a heart and mind past the edge of the solar system—we have meaningful evidence of how rich the legacy of empathy is in each era's own time and place.
 Objects such as these serve as reminders to each generation that they are a small but essential part of a legacy of our ever-evolving and inventive capacity to care for and empathize with each other—empathy that should extend in all directions.

-My quest to find and link hearts across time as a gesture to empathize with my grandmother’s dying heart was a very personal way to think about the collaborative and historical possibilities of empathy.
-Although it is personal, it would not be empathetic if it remained insular, and so I hope by sharing, it is illustrative of the creative possibilities at play when each of us genuinely embraces empathy as an expansion of one’s time and perspective.
-If through art, we can challenge our assumed limits of how we empathize historically and see that it is a continuum that hinges on our loyal participation, then it can change how we empathize today, ensuring it further expands tomorrow.
+My quest to find and link hearts across time as a gesture to empathize with my grandmother's dying heart was a personal way to think about the collaborative and historical possibilities of empathy.
+Although it is personal, it would not be empathetic if it remained insular.
+Through sharing, I hope this process is illustrative of the creative possibilities at play when each of us genuinely embraces empathy as an expansion of one's time and perspective.
+If, through art, we can challenge our assumed limits of how we empathize historically and see that it is a continuum that hinges on our loyal participation, then it can change how we empathize today, ensuring it further expands tomorrow.